Evan-Kreutzwiser/autonomous-opencomputers/README.md

 ## Project Description

 This project is my submission for the CISC 352 course project, which involves applying 3 AI methodologies from the course material to a topic of choice.
-The 3 areas chosen for this project are automated planning, probabilistic inference, and deep learning
+The 3 areas chosen for this project are automated planning, probabilistic inference, and deep learning.

 ### Automated Planning